wp-plugins/data-locker/readme.txt

 **Premium Version**
 With Free Version features you will also get:
-Ordererd List:
-1) Facebook Sharing to lock the data.
+1. Facebook Sharing to lock the data.
-2) Change the Title of Data Locker Box.
+2. Change the Title of Data Locker Box.
-3) STATS of the Page URLs like how many likes of FB, Google and Twitters are done.
+3. STATS of the Page URLs like how many likes of FB, Google and Twitters are done.
-4) Not only this you will also get a STAND ALONE Plugin of Data Locker to lock the pages of Core PHP Pages.
+4. Not only this you will also get a STAND ALONE Plugin of Data Locker to lock the pages of Core PHP Pages.

 **Support:**